hms-networks/flexy-thingworx-connector/README.md

 #### GenericEwonDeviceValueStream

 GenericEwonDeviceValueStream is a generic value stream Thing that is used for storing the values of its respective logged Thing properties.

+#### M2Web-Live-Data

+M2Web-Live-Data is a Thingworx Data Shape used by the GenericEwonDevice Thing Template for reading and parsing live tag data returned from the M2Web API.

 ### Common Errors